gomes-lab/GNN-RNN/data/Fan_USCrop_README_20250815.md

 - `Fan_USCrop_DatasetDaily_20250815.npz` contains raw data, with weather/temporal data for each day in the year
 - `Fan_USCrop_ColumnNamesDaily_20250815.csv` contains column names and indices for the daily dataset

 * Are there multiple versions of the dataset?
+Yes.
 	* If yes, name of file(s) that was updated: `combined_dataset_weekly.npz` renamed to `Fan_USCrop_DatasetWeekly_20250815.npz`, `column_names.csv` renamed to `Fan_USCrop_ColumnNamesWeekly_20250815.csv`, `README_USCrop.md`  renamed to `Fan_USCrop_README_20250815.md`.
 Also added `Fan_USCrop_DatasetDaily_20250815.npz`, `Fan_USCrop_ColumnNamesDaily_20250815.csv`
 	* Why was the file updated?
 Weekly .npz dataset was changed to use 32-bit numbers instead of 64-bit, reducing file size by half.
 Daily dataset was added.
 	* When was the file updated?
 15 August 2025